Krishnamohan-Yerrabilli/Articles/cl8t4jcxx000209lc7t5pf2qt.md

 ## Kubernetes - Namespaces

-## Intro

-🤔 It's crucial to understand that Kubernetes namespaces are not the same as Linux kernel namespaces.
+It's crucial to understand that Kubernetes namespaces are not the same as Linux kernel namespaces.

 Kernel, Namespaces divide operating systems into virtual operating systems called containers.